ssembatya-dennis/scientific-calculator/README.md

 ## My process

-- I began with setting up a basic file structure for the project and writing the markup and styling for the app without adding functionality to any button.
+- I am setting up a basic file structure for the project and writing the (markup and styling) for the app without adding functionality to any button.

-- Since I had no design document for the app I innitialy picked motivation from the windows calculator app but that didn't come off very well.
-I was later lone assisted with my mentor and adviced me to have a look at a normal Casio Scientific Calculator which I used as reference to build the UI of the app.
+- Since am having no design document for the app, innitialy am picking motivation from the windows calculator app but with the first few shots at it, doesn't come off very well.
+My mentor assits me have a look at a normal Casio Scientific Calculator and then I use it as reference to build the UI of the app.

+# Functionality

+- For the app Functionality, I began with updating the Calculator display Screen when the user clicks on the number buttons by replacing the HTML(DOM) element's textContent with the textContent from the number button element

+- After being satsified with the results, I handle the event when the user clicks on the basic Math operator buttons and those are (add, subtract, divide & multiply)

+Am handling the functionality of this buttons step by step, first by logging them into the console and then later ensure that they perform as expected.

 ### Built with